ryangerardwilson/rtutor/courses/sql.md

 #### Lesson 1: Using Count and Group By for Quick Inspections

-    -- 1. Count all records from a relations
+    -- 1. Count all records from a relation
     SELECT
         COUNT(*)
     FROM your_cte_or_table;